Graduate school Life Science Engineering

 Fruitful combination of life sciences and engineering

 The graduate school broadly links the natural and engineering sciences.
-Researchers from the fields of chemistry, biology, physics, electrical engineering and information technology as well as civil and environmental engineering are committed to this.
+Researchers from the fields of chemistry, biology, physics, mechanical engineering, material sciences, electrical engineering and information technology as well as civil and environmental engineering are committed to this.
 Life Science Engineering

 “The aim of the international graduate school is to attract outstanding graduates with a degree in natural sciences or engineering to the TU Darmstadt and to create an attractive interdisciplinary research environment in the field of applied life sciences,” said Professor Harald Kolmar, Founding Member of the graduate school.
 "We offer excellent networking opportunities and numerous additional offers such as tailor-made courses as part of the doctoral program or the financing of research stays abroad.
 Ingenium